iamleot/imglocate/README.md

 files as TSV (tab-separated values) containing: label, confidence and bounding box (as an x, y, height, width tuple).

+Annotating an image is simple as `imglocate annotate -s`!:

 ```
 % imglocate annotate -s office_at_night.jpg
 office_at_night.jpg: